 Dr Irena Hayter

-- Position: Lecturer in Japanese Studies
+- Position: Associate Professor of Japanese Studies

 - Areas of expertise: Japanese literature, film and cultural history; the cultural politics of interwar Japanese modernity; gender and urban spectacle; technology, the body and the senses; cultural theory; media history